-In the autumn of 2019, hundreds of thousands of Europeans will visit their general practitioner to get “the flu shot” in order to protect themselves from one of the most common epidemics; influenza.
-It is no coincidence that during these months, when public awareness around vaccination is especially high, we take advantage of the momentum by joining our forces in different events around vaccination.
-In the past autumn weeks, many events, meetings and awareness programs have been launched.
+In the autumn of 2019, hundreds of thousands of Europeans visited their general practitioner to get “the flu shot” in order to protect themselves from one of the most common epidemics; influenza.
+It is no coincidence that during these months, when public awareness around vaccination is especially high, we took advantage of the momentum by joining our forces in different events around vaccination.
+Many events, meetings and awareness programs have been launched.
 These events were held at all levels; these include the Global Summit on Vaccination held by WHO, the 2nd meeting of the Coalition for Vaccination held in Brussels, the European Health Forum Gastein, as well other initiatives at national level.
 Last but not least, the above mentioned European Joint Action on Vaccination already held its annual meeting in October.
 In all of these initiatives, ACN has participated with the objective of promoting better citizen engagement in the context of life-course immunization approach.

 How many of these initiatives have reached civil society and a more general audience?
 Have these events been successful in involving citizens organization in these efforts, and how well has the hard work and progress been communicated to them?
 Have stakeholders at all levels been engaged in these initiatives?